V-Kudryashov/md-Files/BikeLab/BikeLab.md

 <a name="segway"></a>
 # 5 Segway

-<a name="segwaycontroller"></a>
+<a name="segwayscript"></a>
-## 5.1 SegwayController
+## 5.1 Segway

 ### Description
-The SegwayController script controls the behavior of a Segway-like vehicle.
+The Segway script controls the behavior of a Segway-like vehicle.
 It uses a pair of [HingeJoint](https://docs.unity3d.com/2023.2/Documentation/Manual/class-HingeJoint.html) components to simulate the movement of the vehicle's wheels, allowing for realistic physics-based motion.

 ### Fields
 - **jointL**: HingeJoint component for the left wheel.